Santa Fe Civil Rights Lawyer

 Schedule Your Santa Fe Civil Rights Consultation Today

-If an authority figure violated your or a loved one’s civil rights, call Egolf + Ferlic + Martinez + Harwood, LLC, to speak to one of our lawyers.
+If an authority figure violated your or a loved one’s civil rights, call Egolf + Ferlic + Martinez + Cox, LLC, to speak to one of our lawyers.
 Our civil rights lawyers review your case, consider what the optimal course is, and develop a strategy that works to maximize the compensation you can receive for your injuries.
 You can contact our team online to request a consultation, and someone will reach out to you soon.

 Contact Us

-Egolf + Ferlic + Martinez + Harwood, LLC, is fiercely dedicated to maximizing our client’s compensation for injuries or the death of a loved one.
+Egolf + Ferlic + Martinez + Cox, LLC, is fiercely dedicated to maximizing our client’s compensation for injuries or the death of a loved one.
 We are ready to fight for your rights until you get the compensation you deserve.
 To schedule a consultation, call 505-986-9641 or complete our simple online form.

 Practice Areas